Jean-FrancoisVo/kata-fizzbuzz/README.md

 ## TLDR
  * A number is fizz if it is divisible by 3
  * A number is buzz if it is divisible by 5
+ * A number is fizzbuzz if it is divisible by 3 and 5

 ## Roll the introduction
 I'll explore, dissect and try the different way I can resolve this kata.